pomettini/ue4-soulslike-test/README.md

 * The player needs to have a socket on his right hand for the weapon
 * And a socket on his left hand for the shield
 * Add parry mechanic with the shield (some frames of invulnerability)
+* You can parry only if you have a shield attached
 * Check weapon-player collision only on server
 * Each player needs a health meter on the Gamemode
 * Add stamina meter and the gameplay implementation